 - Fast Paced Growing Trend: Growth Trend for Independent Consultants in the US is over $50B and expected to grow faster in the USA.
 The Growth of Outsourcing Medical and Healthcare related products and services also presents a growing need for niche independent consultants.
 There are additional benefits with the role of an Independent Sales Representative in New Product Development and many other market research needs.

-Despite the many advantages, being an independent rep or independent consultant is not always a bed of roses.
+Despite the many advantages of an independent consultant, being an independent rep is not always a bed of roses.
 Here are some potential challenges to consider before going independent:

 - You have no job security as an independent – if you are completely independent.
 Well, you’ll have a job but INCOME might be an issue.
 You must be confident in your closing and business development capabilities.